RafaElZgz/go.rab-devs.com/README.md

 > There is a major issue with Strapi.
 The [Population fails](https://github.com/strapi/strapi/issues/11957) for Users in Users-Permissions plugin.
 > For this reason (and due to the imminent release of Nuxt v3) the project will be on standby until I find an optimal way to fix this unforeseen event.

+### UPDATE

+> The development of the project will continue in the next few days using Directus as API.

 # RAB GO

 ## URL Shotener